crsl4/phylogenetics-class/README.md

 - _Phylogenetics in the Genomic Era_ ([open access book](https://hal.inria.fr/PGE/page/table-of-contents)) by Celine Scornavacca, Frederic Delsuc and Nicolas Galtier (denoted HAL in the schedule)
 - _Tree thinking: an introduction to phylogenetic biology_ by David Baum and Stacey Smith (optional: denoted Baum in the schedule)
-- _The Phylogenetic Handbook_ by Philippe Lemey, Marco Salemi and Anee-Mieke Vandamme (optional: denoted HB in the schedule)
+- _The Phylogenetic Handbook_ by Philippe Lemey, Marco Salemi and Anne-Mieke Vandamme (optional: denoted HB in the schedule)

 ## Schedule